MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/office/bulk-add-modify-work-items-excel.md

 To import a hierarchical list, see [Add or import a hierarchical list of work items](#add-work-items-tree) later in this article.

+### My queries versus Shared queries

+If you're only going to use the workbook....

-## Guide to list and query type usage
+### Guide to list and query type usage

 In general, you [Use a flat list](../../queries/using-queries.md#flat-list-query) to bulk add or modify several types of work items at once, such as backlog items, tasks, bugs, or issues.
 [Use a tree list](../../queries/using-queries.md#tree-query) to bulk add or modify work items and their parent-child links.